 Ensure your product information is accurate.
-Unfortunately there are lots of misinformation and inaccurate claims out there.
-Customers need to know the facts about products, down to very specific details like percentage of alcohol in a sanitizer or the molecule size that may pass through a mask or filter.
+Unfortunately, there are lots of misinformation and inaccurate claims out there.
+Customers need to know the facts about products, down to very specific details like the percentage of alcohol in a sanitizer or the molecule size that may pass through a mask or filter.

 Ensure these products are discoverable.
 Not a surprise, but at Bloomreach we have seen a spike in sales across client sites in recent weeks, including masks +849%, hand sanitizers +420%, disinfectants +184%, and canned food +191%.
 Make sure your search is tuned and able to get people to the right products, and that you suppress products that are not appropriate.